Heritage Colchester

 SUMMER THEATRE

-Building on the success of last summer’s production of Falling: A Wake Heritage Colchester will once again partner with The Inspired Acting Lab at the University of Windsor to present Almost, Maine by John Cariani.
-This magical comedy takes place in Almost, Maine (which almost exists) and is a series of scenes about love, each of which contains a little magic.
+Building on the success of last summer’s production of Almost,Maine, Heritage Colchester will once again partner with The Inspired Acting Lab at the University of Windsor to present Mary’s Wedding by Stephen Massicote.
+This year’s play has been quoted as “A play with a heart as big as the skies that serve as its stage, Mary’s Wedding is an epic, unforgettable story of love, hope & survival.
 Proceeds that Heritage Colechester receives from this event will be used to support future restoration projects in the Old Schoolhouse.

 Plan a dinner at one of the local wineries and make it a wonderful time

-Restoring the chimney & Chimney Swifts
+Chimney Swifts & Restoring the Chimney

 Heritage Colchester makes a difference!

-JANE’S WALK 2023
+JANE’S WALK 2024

 S.S.#2 Schoolhouse Building Update